-Results for the Bundamba by-election will be released progressively on the Bundamba by-election results page.
+Results for the Bundamba by-election are available on the Bundamba by-election results page.

 Key election information for the Bundamba by-election